Obama “Stimulus” Protected 450,000 Government Jobs, Destroyed One Million Private Jobs

 These federal policies were inspired by the similarly harmful policies of FDR in his New Deal of the 1930s.
 However in his book, Depression, War, and Cold War: Challenging the Myths of Conflict and Prosperity, Independent Institute Senior Fellow Robert Higgs has shown that federal stimulus measures then were responsible for prolonging and deepening the Great Depression which did not end until after such policies were ended in the immediate aftermath of World War II.

-Tags: American History, Bailouts, Budget and Tax Policy, Business, Corporatism, Economics, Employment, Government subsidies, Healthcare, Labor, Mercantilism, Money and Banking, Presidential Power, Unemployment, Welfare
+Tags: American History, American Recovery and Reinvestment Act, Bailouts, Bill Dupor, Budget and Tax Policy, Business, Corporatism, Economics, Employment, federal spending, Government subsidies, government workers, Great Recession, Healthcare, Keynesian economics, Labor, Mercantilism, Money and Banking, National Income, political pork, Presidential Power, private sector employment, State Fiscal Stabilization Fund, Timothy Conley, Unemployment, Welfare